tanishqtrivedi27/CS213-Project/Readme.md

-## CS213 Project : E-commerce website
+#CS213 Project : E-commerce website

+## To run the project follow the steps given below:

 1. Run localhost/create-db.php to create the required database `booklib`